 Motor Functioning- Clumsy with gross motor tasks including driving, operating the vacuum, movement changes, etc.

 Online Resources for Adults with Sensory Processing Differences

 There is a lot of information related to adult sensory processing disorder available online:

-Sensory Processing Disorder Books and other resources for adults with SPD:
+Sensory Processing Disorder Books for adults with SPD:

 Too Loud, Too Bright, Too Fast, Too Tight: What to Do If You Are Sensory Defensive in an Overstimulating World by Sharon Heller, PhD